rebahama/social-reviewer-frontend/README.md

 ![Website review-delete](docs/website/delete-review.png)

 ## Edit review
 When the user clicks on the "pen" symbol the user will be redirected to a edit page where the user can change the prepopulated fileds.
-When the user have changed the informaton a message will be displayed notifying the user that the info have been changed.
+When the user have changed the informaton a message will be displayed notifying the user that the information have been changed.

 ![Website review-edit](docs/website/edit-review.png)